- 3 min read

-Residential and commercial property market in Berlin 2025/2026: Market situation & outlook
+Residential and commercial real estate market in Berlin 2025/2026: Market situation & outlook

 The Berlin residential investment market is recording significantly more transactions with a stable total volume, driven primarily by smaller ticket sizes.